Relational Counsellor/Psychotherapist and Supervisor, Reg. MBACP

 Assessment and Treatment of Post Traumatic Stress Disorder

-Working with Survivors of Rape & Sexual Assault
+Working with Survivors of Rape & Sexual Assault, Talking Spaces, Harrogate.

 Raising Awareness of Asperger Syndrome in Couple Relationships (Maxine Aston)

-ADHD & Autistic Spectrum Constellations - the interplay of the neurobiological, the psychodynamic and the interpersonal (supporting clients with impaired self-regulation whose daily life can be overwhelming & highly stressful)
+ADHD & Autistic Spectrum Constellations - the interplay of the neurobiological, the psychodynamic and the interpersonal (supporting clients with impaired self-regulation whose daily life can be overwhelming & highly stressful), Phil Mollon, Confer, London.

-I work in private practice from The Horsforth Centre for Counselling, Coaching, CBT and Psychotherapy and offer long and short-term counselling to clients experiencing a wide range of difficulties.
+I work in private practice from The Practice Rooms, 45A Park Square, Leeds, LS1 2NP and offer long and short-term counselling to clients experiencing a wide range of difficulties.
 I am also the co-founder of Aspire, a training consultancy which delivers coaching in working with individuals who have Autistic Spectrum conditions and/or ADHD.
 Aspire offers in-house training to healthcare professionals, therapists, teachers and also runs regional events for individuals and families affected by Autism & ADHD.